-Boston Biomedical Officers and Directors
+Boston Biomedical Leadership and Directors

 Boston Biomedical’s Board of Directors includes executive leadership of Sumitomo Dainippon Pharma Co., Ltd., and an external board member, William J. Rutter, PhD.

-Prior to Incyte, Ms. Andrews spent 17 years at Pfizer, culminating in her role as Vice President and General Manager of the US Oncology Business Unit, a $900 million portfolio of products in colorectal cancer, breast cancer, and renal cell carcinoma.
+Prior to Incyte, Ms. Andrews spent 17 years at Pfizer, culminating in her role as Vice President and General Manager of the U.S. Oncology Business Unit, a $900 million portfolio of products in colorectal cancer, breast cancer, and renal cell carcinoma.
 Ms. Andrews received her MBA from the University of Michigan and a BA from Brown University.